Is Rick Warren Promoting

 of a long line of promotions of contemplative spirituality that

 have come through Purpose Driven.
-Ray Yungen, in the new edition
+Ray Yungen wrote an entire

 chapter on this matter.
 By the time you finish reading that chapter,